imkannadiga/GeeksForGeeks/README.md

 26)Concatenation of Zig-Zag String in n Rows (27/10/2021):
 Given a string and number of rows ‘n’.
 Print the string formed by concatenating n rows when the input string is written in row-wise Zig-Zag fashion.(ConcatZigZagStringsInNRows.java)

+27) K sum Paths (10/02/2025)
+Given a binary tree and an integer k, determine the number of downward-only paths where the sum of the node values in the path equals k.
+A path can start and end at any node within the tree but must always move downward (from parent to child).
+(KSumPaths.java)